 The Council aims to achieve minimum compliance with all consents and/or operating conditions.
 Use of the Council's Napier Computer System (NCS) monitoring database allows the accurate programming of all actions required by the consents including renewal prior to expiry.
-Reporting and monitoring is achieved by:
+Hence consent compliance has been sound during the 2012-2015 period.